This post may contain affiliate links.

 Purple rice, for example, which gets its colour from the pigment in the husk, has long been used as a traditional herbal remedy and is said to reduce cholesterol and atherosclerosis.

-Thai Rice Culture Wrap Up
+Thai Rice Culture Conclusion

-The benefits seems clear.
-Whether you eat rice, exfoliate your body with it or conduct some mysterious bizarre rice rituals of your own, think of Thai rice as a journey deep into the roots of Siamese culture, and thank the rice goddess, Mae Posop for providing such a bounty.
+Whether you eat rice, exfoliate your body with it, or conduct some mysterious bizarre rice rituals of your own, think of Thai rice as a journey into the roots of Siamese culture, and thank the rice goddess, Mae Posop for providing such a bounty.

 Read more: For more travel ideas about Thailand, visit my Things to do in Thailand page or read more about Luxury Travel in Asia.